SimonLariz/NotesMD/CPSC315/week4.md

     When it is used by many people
     When it is used for many purposes
     When it is used for a long time

+Actor Network Theory - a theory that sees the world as a network of human and non-human actors
+    Actors are entities that do things
+    Networks are the relationships between actors
+    Actors and networks are inseparable
+    Treats all actors as equal

+Anthropomorphism - treating non-humans like humans

+Technomorphism - treating humans like non-humans